Christian-Browne/notes/java/input&output.md

 > In I/O, a stream is a channel for data to flow between a program and an input or output source, simplifying reading from or writing to different devices.

+## Streams and Why We Need Them

+### Memory Effieciency:

+Memory Efficiency: As you correctly mentioned, servers have limited RAM (Random Access Memory) resources.
+When you upload a file, the entire file can consume a significant amount of memory if it is loaded into memory at once.
+This can be problematic, especially for large files, as it may exhaust the server's available memory.
+By using streams, the file is processed in smaller, manageable chunks, allowing the server to handle files of any size without running out of memory.

+With streams the server can save each packet to the SSD/disk without using up all of the RAM to store the entire file.

+### Network Efficiency:

+Uploading files as a continuous stream also improves network efficiency.
+Instead of waiting for the entire file to be loaded into memory before sending it, the server can start processing the file as soon as it receives the first chunk.
+Additionally, streaming reduces the latency involved in file uploads because data can be transmitted in smaller, frequent packets rather than in one large bulk transfer.
+This is particularly advantageous in situations with limited bandwidth or high-latency networks.

 ## Input Stream Bytes

 - interprets each charcter in file as a byte